-1. Unplug the AC power cord from the failed power supply module.
-2. Push in the locking tab at the back of the module to release it.
-3. Pull the unit straight out of the chassis.
-4. Insert the new unit into the chassis, pushing until it clicks.
-5. Reconnect the power cord.
+1. First unplug the AC power cord from the failed power supply module.
+2. Depress the release tab on the power supply module as illustrated.
+3. Use the handle to pull the module straight out of the chassis.
+4. Replace the failed hot-swap unit with another identical power supply unit.
+5. Push the new power supply unit into the power bay until it clicks.
+6. Plug the AC power cord back into the unit and power up the server.